hamsando/node-red-contrib-stoptimer-varidelay/README.md

 * If you had a 10 minute stoptimer running, with 6 minutes elapsed (ie: 4 minutes left) and you hit Deploy, normally the stoptimer would no longer be running, but if you have this feature enabled, the timer will continue running from the 6 minute mark (ie: counting down 4 more minutes and then trigger).
 * If you had a 10 minute stoptimer running, with 6 minutes elapsed (ie: 4 minutes left) and you *stopped* Node-RED for 2 minutes and then restarted it, normally the stoptimer would no longer be running, but if you have this feature enabled, the timer will continue running from the 8 minute mark (6 minutes from the original run + 2 minutes of Node-RED downtime) -- counting down 2 more minutes and then trigger.
 * **Special Case** If on restart or re-Deploy, there is less than 3 seconds remaining on the stoptimer (or if the stoptimer should have elapsed already) then the stoptimer is set to a random amount between 3 and 8 seconds.
 This helps to ensure than anything else that needs to initialize before the stoptimer triggers, has a chance to initialize, it also helps so that if you happen to have a lot of timers, they don't all trigger at once and flood unsuspecting nodes/devices.

 This persistence is **not** related to "Persistent Context" (the contextStorage option in 'settings.js').
 When the "Resume timer" option is enabled in the node, the node will store timer related information in a 'stvd-timers' subdirectory of '*userDir* (where *userDir* is defined in 'settings.js').
 If *userDir* is not explicitly defined, it defaults to a directory called '.node-red' in your home user directory.
 The files in this directory will be created/destroyed as needed by the node.

+## _timerpass ##
+**What is *_timerpass*?**

+*_timerpass* is a property added to messages exiting the 1st/top and 2nd/middle outputs of stoptimer.
+*_timerpass* is set to **true** when the timer expires.

+**What does *_timerpass* do?**
+If stoptimer has at any point been stopped using message.payload=stop (or STOP) AND If stoptimer has not received a message with _timerpass not set since that time THEN any incoming message that has the _timerpass=true property will die within stoptimer with no output.

+This can be problematic if you want to chain multiple stoptimers together.
+It is not insurmountable, but it can be irritating.

+**Why does this behavior exist?**
+It is a legacy thing, it was part of the original stoptimer whose code I forked.
+Not sure what exactly the original intent was, but I'm sure there is some rationale.

+**How does Stoptimer-Varidelay handle this?**
+'Ignore Timerpass' in the node config dialog.
+If enabled in a given stoptimer-varidelay node, it will ignore the presence of the <code>_timerpass</code> property on an incoming message and will process the incoming message as it does every other message.

+By default, this option is not enabled in order to preserve compatibility with any existing flows.
+Note that you may need to refresh the web ui after updating the node in order to see the new "ignore timerpass" option.

 ## Release Notes ##
 0.0.1